-The Norton AntiVirus program periodically checks your drives for computer viruses.
+The Norton AntiVirus program periodically checks the drives for computer viruses.
 Additional information about creating and using the diskette is in Access IBM.

-Do the following to create the Norton AntiVirus Rescue diskettes:
+Do the following to create a Norton AntiVirus Rescue diskette:

-- 1. From the Access IBM menu, select Maintain.

-- Click Creating emergency diskettes.

-- 3. Follow the instructions on the screen.
+- 1. From the Windows desktop, click Start → Programs → Norton AntiVirus, and then click Rescue Disk. - 2.
+Follow the instructions on the screen.